Open to the Public

 Take a virtual tour of the Darden Trail at Piney Grove and then plan a date to see it in person!

 Piney Grove harbors Virginia's only breeding population of red-cockaded woodpeckers.

-The Darden Trail is open daily, February through October.
+Public access to Piney Grove is available via the Constance Darden Trail.
+The trail is open daily, February through October.
 To ensure visitor safety, the trail is closed November through January due to hunting in the vicinity.

 What to See: Plants

 Old-growth pine savanna and two rare plant species: seymeria and Carolina peatmoss.